 Carriers who operate without an MC Number risk facing penalties, fines, and even legal action.
 Therefore, pages need to ensure they have the proper authority and registration before operating in interstate commerce.

 Who Needs an MC Number?

-If you are involved in the transportation of goods or passengers in the United States, you may need to obtain an MC number.
+If you are involved in transporting goods or passengers in the United States, you may need to obtain an MC number.
 An MC number is a unique identifier that is assigned by the Federal Motor Carrier Safety Administration (FMCSA) to motor carriers, freight forwarders, and brokers.
-Do you want to know What is DOT SAP Program?
-The MC number is used to track safety records, compliance with regulations, and financial responsibility.
+Do you want to know what the DOT SAP Program is?
+The MC number tracks safety records, compliance with regulations, and financial responsibility.

 Freight forwarders are companies that arrange for the transportation of goods on behalf of shippers.
 They do not own the CMVs that transport the goods, but they coordinate the movement of the goods from one point to another.
-If you are a freight forwarder and you arrange for the transportation of goods in interstate commerce, you must obtain an MC number from the FMCSA.
+If you are a freight forwarder and arrange for goods' transportation in interstate commerce, you must obtain an MC number from the FMCSA.
 Tips to prepare for 2022 DOT Week filings in minutes.
-How to get Oregon Trip And Fuel Permit?
+How do you get an Oregon Trip And Fuel Permit?

 Brokers are companies that arrange for the transportation of goods on behalf of shippers.
 However, unlike freight forwarders, brokers do not take possession of the goods or arrange for their storage.
 Instead, they act as intermediaries between shippers and carriers.
-If you are a broker and you arrange for the transportation of goods in interstate commerce, you must obtain an MC number from the FMCSA.
+If you are a broker and arrange for goods' transportation in interstate commerce, you must obtain an MC number from the FMCSA.

 What Is Interstate Commerce in Trucking?